rahifkhan22/SCIARS/README.md

-# SCIARS - Smart City Issue and Resolution System
+# SCIARS - Smart Campus Issue and Resolution System

 A full-stack web application for reporting, tracking, and resolving civic issues using geolocation, role-based dashboards, and real-time notifications.